update/update/docs/faq.md

 Update tries to find globally installed updaters using an "alias" first, falling back on the updater's full name if not found by its alias.

-A updater's alias is created by stripping the substring `updater-` from the _full name_ of updater.
-Thus, when publishing a updater the naming convention `updater-foo` should be used (where `foo` is the alias, and `updater-foo` is the full name).
+An updater's alias is created by stripping the substring `updater-` from the _full name_ of updater.
+Thus, when publishing an updater the naming convention `updater-foo` should be used (where `foo` is the alias, and `updater-foo` is the full name).

 Note that **no dots may be used in published updater names**.
 Aside from that, any characters considered valid by npm are fine.